keithrbennett/rexe/README.md

 To prepare for an example of how to do this, let's find out the available currency codes:

 ```
-➜  /   echo $EUR_RATES_JSON | rexe -ij -mb -op "self['rates'].keys.sort.join(' ')"
+➜  /   echo $EUR_RATES_JSON | \
+rexe -ij -mb -op "self['rates'].keys.sort.join(' ')"
 AUD BGN BRL CAD CHF CNY CZK DKK GBP HKD HRK HUF IDR ILS INR ISK JPY KRW MXN MYR NOK NZD PHP PLN RON RUB SEK SGD THB TRY USD ZAR
 ```

-The codes output are the legal arguments that could be sent to `rexe`'s stdin as an argument.
+The codes output are the legal arguments that could be sent to `rexe`'s stdin as an argument in the command below.
 Let's find out the Euro exchange rate for _PHP_, Philippine Pesos:

 ```